arosnews/arosnews.github.io/_posts/2024-07-30-OWB-axrt-wsl2.md

 ![axrtWSL10](/assets/img/axrtWSL10.png)

-You can now run Oddysey Web Browser from a terminal.
+You can now run Odyssey Web Browser from a terminal.
 Navigate to the directory with OWB and run the StartOWB file.
 ```
 cd Work/owb-x86_64
 ./StartOWB